-The much beloved snowball cookie is filled with gingerbread spices and rolled in powdered sugar for this pretty holiday cookie.
+The much beloved snowball cookie is transformed to create Gingerbread Snowball Cookies.
+They are filled with spices and rolled in powdered sugar to make this pretty holiday cookie.

 Snowball cookies are a long time favorite holiday treat at our house.
 Something about the texture and taste makes it hard to stop at just one.
 To this recipe I’ve added molasses and gingerbread spices for a special flavor.